 The Global Fund to fight HIV/AIDS, Tuberculosis and Malaria is an important actor on the international stage of development cooperation.
-Raising financial support from governments, private foundations and corporations to fight the three diseases, the Global Fund provides around 60% of all international funding for malaria.
+Raising financial support from governments, private foundations and corporations to fight the three diseases, the Global Fund provides around 60% of all international funding for the fight against malaria.

-Even though Community Based Organizations (CBOs) make essential contributions to the fight against malaria and other poverty-related diseases by raising awareness of and provide access to malaria prevention and treatment measures to local communities in rural and urban areas, they are often not involved in decisions and do not get access to funds provided by the Global Fund.
+Even though Community Based Organizations (CBOs) contribute most to the fight against malaria and other poverty diseases by including community members in their work and by informing their communities about the respective prevention and treatment measures, they are often not involved in decisions and do not get access to the funds approved.

 In June and July 2009 STOP MALARIA NOW! in cooperation with a Kenyan partner organization conducted an assessment on the problems local organizations face when they want to get financial support from the Global Fund.